 |King Papyrus||(059) 090-7171||Marina Pointe-a-Pitre - Bas-du-Fort||Grande-Terre|

-If you are serious about chartering a boat, you can reserve one from these firms:
+If you're thinking about chartering a boat, you can call one of the following agencies:

 |Antilles Sail||(059) 090-1681||Marina Bas-du-Fort - Bas-du-Fort|